daces-group/daces-group.github.io/README.md

 *Outgoing*

 ## Outreach
-We believe that (theoretical) research is best motivated through working with stakeholders in academia and industry to understand source of problems and to educate the next generation of researchers and practitioners!
 Most of our outreach is done through the activities of [NaijaCoder, Inc.](http://naijacoder.org)

+We believe that (theoretical) research is best motivated through working with stakeholders in government, academia, and industry.
+By working with such stakeholders, we can better understand the source of problems and also modernize how we educate the next generation of researchers and practitioners!